 I write reportage, analysis, and commentary, including press criticism.
 My goal is not neutrality but credibility, not "he said, she said," but fairness.
 As former New York Times Public Editor Daniel Okrent wrote (It's Good to Be Objective.
-It's Even Better to Be Right., 11/14/04), "Fairness requires the consideration of all sides of an issue; it doesn't require the uncritical reporting of any.
-Yet even the best reporters will sometimes display a disappointing reluctance to set things straight."
+It's Even Better to Be Right., 11/14/04):

 So that means I am often skeptical of the claims made by the developer and the supporters of the project, such as the expected economic benefits or the fairness of the process.
 And I don't rely on others to set the agenda.

-Such skepticism aligns me closer to project opponents, critics, and others outside the mainstream than to project supporters or Forest City Ratner.
+Such skepticism aligns me closer to project opponents, critics, and others outside the mainstream than to project supporters or Forest City Ratner or the new joint venture, Greeland Forest City Partners.
 But I don’t necessarily share anyone's views or analysis, and I don't take what opponents and others say as gospel.

 Most of the material I cite is in the public domain, so my choices and my analysis—about what to include and how to frame it—are often checkable.